bbb.png

 Institutional or systemic discrimination is when organisations have policies, rules, and processes that discriminate against certain groups or people, creating a system that works against these groups.
 These systems cause of covert racism, which can lead to profiling, worse access to social services, stereotyping, and stigmatising in the media.

-“I have worked many places and they always ask me: are you doing the fasting?
+I have worked in many places and they always ask me: ‘are you fasting?’.
 I’m not Muslim.
-It is not necessarily if I have a beard that I am Muslim.”
+It is not because I have a beard that I am Muslim.

+A concrete example that shows the effects of institutional discrimination is the child benefits scandal (toeslagenaffaire).
+For years, many parents were accused of purposefully withholding money and they were prosecuted for fraud on their child benefits.
+As a result, people fell into debt, lost their homes, and faced other challenges.
+People tried to address the issue but were unsuccessful.
+Until 2018, when RTL Nieuws and Trouw reported on the matter.
 The issue quickly went viral, the Secretary of Finance resigned, and an investigation into the tax administration office was started.
 This investigation revealed that many parents were wrongfully accused of fraud by the Dutch tax office, causing big debts, psychological problems, and even the eviction of children by child protection.
 Most of the victims were families with a migration background.
 In 2022, the tax administration office admitted that ethnic profiling was used in their procedures, making immigrants more vulnerable to wrongful accusations.

 The child benefits scandal is a clear example of institutional racism.
 Research has found that institutional racism happens regularly, but usually there is not such clear evidence.
 Without media coverage, the investigation exposing problematic stereotyping in the system would not have occurred.
 Since institutional racism is a recurring phenomenon, how many more systems like this are in place that simply go unnoticed?